Avi-141/Competitive_Programming/README.md

 # Competitive_Programming
-My submissions for problems attempted on websites like codechef,codeforce and hackerrank etc.
+My submissions for problems attempted on websites like codechef,codeforces,hackerrank etc.
 -----
 Some questions have  been attempted after looking at the editorials. avi141_